-University of Pretoria Yearbook 2022
+University of Pretoria Yearbook 2024

-BScHons (Construction Management) (12242018)
+BScHons Construction Management (12242018)

-Department Construction Economics

-Minimum duration of study 1 year
+Minimum duration of

+study

+1 year

 Total credits 125

-NQF level 08

 Programme information

 Refer also to G16-G29.

 The successful completion of the compulsory work-based component is a requirement by the professional bodies, the South African Council for the Project and Construction Management Professions (SACPCMP) the Royal Institution of Chartered Surveyors (RICS) and The South African Council for the Quantity Surveying Profession (SACQSP).
 The module CWE 700 comprises a minimum of 240 hours of temporary employment with a suitable employer in the construction industry/built environment (registered quantity surveyor, contractor, developer, property owner, etc), As proof of the practical experience the student must submit an approved logbook signed by the employer.